Iranian Americans: Contemporary period

 The third phase of Iranian immigration started in 1995 and continues to the present.
-According to the 2000 US Census, there were 283,225 Iranian-born people in the US.
-According to the same 2000 US Census, there were 385,488 Americans of Iranian ancestry at that time.
+According to the 2000 US census, there were 283,225 Iranian-born people in the US.
+According to the same 2000 US census, there were 385,488 Americans of Iranian ancestry at that time.
 The 2011 American Community Survey (ACS) estimate found 470,341 Americans with full or partial Iranian ancestry.
 However, most experts believe that this is a problem of underrepresenting due to the fact that "many community members have been reluctant in identifying themselves as such because of the problems between Iran and the United States in the past two decades." and also because many were ethnic minorities (Jewish, Armenian, and Assyrian Iranians) who instead identify as the ethnic group they are part of rather than as Iranians.
-Estimates of 1,000,000 and above are given by many Iranian and non-Iranian organizations, media, and scholars.
+Estimates of over 1,000,000 are cited by a range of sources, including scholars, media, and community organizations.
 Kenneth Katzman, specialist in Middle Eastern affairs and part of the Congressional Research Service, in December 2015 estimated the number at over 1,000,000.
 Paul Harvey and Edward Blum of the University of Colorado and the University of San Diego in 2012 estimated their number at 1,000,000, as well as Al-Jazeera.
 According to the PAAIA (Public Affairs Alliance of Iranian Americans), estimates range from 500,000 to 1,000,000, numbers backed up by Ronald H. Bayor of the Georgia Institute of Technology as well.
 The Atlantic stated that there were an estimated 1,500,000 Iranians in the United States in 2012.
 The Iranian interest section in Washington, D.C., in 2003 claimed to hold passport information for approximately 900,000 Iranians in the US.

 Today, the United States contains the highest number of Iranians outside of Iran.
 The Iranian-American community has produced individuals notable in many fields, including medicine, engineering, and business.

 Demographics

 Although Iranians have lived in the United States in relatively small numbers since the 1930s, a large number of Iranian-Americans immigrated to the United States after the Iranian Revolution of 1979.
 Data on this group is well documented by the United States Citizenship and Immigration Services (USCIS).
-According to the 2000 US Census, there were 385,488 Americans of Iranian ancestry at that time.
+According to the 2000 US census, there were 385,488 Americans of Iranian ancestry at that time.
 In the 2011 ACS, the number of Americans of full or partial Iranian ancestry amounted c.
 470,341.